dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 }
 ```

-We can now log in users!
+Users can now log in!

 ### Add Greeting and Logout to Header Component